nestjs/docs.nestjs.com/content/techniques/logger.md

 await app.listen(3000);
 ```

-You can also enable only certain types of logging:
+You can enable specific logging levels by setting the `logger` property to an array of strings specifying the log levels to display:

 ```typescript
 const app = await NestFactory.create(ApplicationModule, {